telerik/kendo-ui-core/docs/dataviz/diagram/editing.md

 # Diagram Editing

-To enable the editing support of KendoUI Diagram widget the following steps should be performed:
+To enable the editing support for Kendo UI Diagram widget, perform the following steps:

+## DataSource Configuration for Remote CRUD Data Operations

-## Configure the dataSource(shapeDataSource) for remote CRUD (Create, Read, Update, Destroy) data operations:
+Configure the dataSource (shapeDataSource) for remote CRUD (Create, Read, Update, Destroy) data operations in the way demonstrated below:

     var dataSource = new kendo.data.DataSource({
       transport: {